Orbitale/Compotes/README.md

   * ☑️ Create the Tauri app
   * ☑️ Create the Svelte frontend with it
   * ☑️ List operations
+    * ⬜️ Allow sorting operations by some fields
+    * ⬜️ Allow filtering operations
+    * ⬜️ Allow saving current filter to be reused in graphs
     * ⬜️ Allow ignoring an operation in graphs calculations
   * ☑️ Tags CRUD
   * ☑️ Tag rules CRUD